 You can ask the receptionist to make an appointment.
 We make every effort to see patients with urgent problems on the same day, but for less urgent problems please be prepared to wait longer.
-We will endeavour to ensure that patients requesting medical attention are seen by a health professional within 48 hours.
+We will endeavor to ensure that patients requesting medical attention are seen by a health professional within 48 hours.

 You may consult with any of the doctors, though please bear in mind that it is often best to complete a course of treatment with the same doctor.